 - Q.1) Consider the following statements regarding the Environment (Protection) Act, 1986: - 1.
-It authorizes the central government to protect and improve environmental quality. - 2.
+It authorizes the central and state governments to protect and improve environmental quality. - 2.
 It lays down standards for emission or discharge of environmental pollutants from various sources.